megha-n-bodke/blog-app/README.md

 - [📖 About the Project](#about-project)
   - [🛠 Built With](#built-with)
   - [Key Features](#key-features)
-    - Login Functionality
-    - Post an articles
-    - Comment a post
-    - Like a post
   - [Tech Stack](#tech-stack)
   - [🚀 Live Demo](#live-demo)
 - [💻 Getting Started](#getting-started)